rimplesimpledimple/llm-discuss/README.md

 ## How to set it up

-1. Get the code
+1. Get the code: `git clone https://github.com/rimplesimpledimple/llm-discuss.git`
 2. Install dependencies: `go mod tidy`
+3. Update `main.go` with the number of participants and the LLMs you want to use
-3. Run the program from the `cmd` directory: `go run .`
+4. Run the program from the `cmd` directory: `go run .`